 Map your customer journey and customer experience

 A customer journey map is essential because it outlines all the touchpoints a customer could experience while interacting with your business.
-Take it one step further by creating a customer experience map, which will analyse every aspect of customer experience with your brand and highlight multiple touchpoints.
+Take it one step further by creating a customer experience map, which will analyze every aspect of customer experience with your brand and highlight multiple touchpoints.

 Customer journey and customer experience maps are both helpful in identifying customer touchpoints.
 A journey map is best for focusing on a specific path a customer might take and the touchpoints they encounter.
-A customer experience map can help you visualise every customer journey and better understand how customers interact with your business.
+A customer experience map can help you visualize every customer journey and better understand how customers interact with your business.

 Categorise your touchpoints